marsdena/MachineLearning/README.md

 # MachineLearning
-Some of my work competing in Kaggle competitions.
+Some of my work competing in Kaggle competitions and completing machine learning and data science classes at BYU.